LinEmsber/Learning_Note/Tools/GDB.md

 ## start:

-The "start" command does the equivalent of setting a temporary breakpoint at the beginning of the main procedure and then invoking the ‘run’ command.
+The "start" command does the equivalent of setting a temporary breakpoint at the beginning of the main procedure and then invoking the "run" command.
 ```bash
 > start
 ```